Stethoscope 2018

 Mission/Vision

-The Simulation Program, in alignment with the College of Nursing mission and vision, aims to take "nursing education higher" by using best practices simulation to graduate exceptional nurses.
+The Simulation Program, in alignment with MUSC College of Nursing's mission and vision, uses best practices simulation to graduate exceptional nurses.
 We aim to provide a safe environment for learning psychomotor and critical thinking skills as well as connecting didactic learning with clinical learning.
-The Simulation Program utilizes a skills lab on the third floor at the College of Nursing and the Healthcare Simulation Center on the first floor of the building.
-Additionally, students may have virtual simulation experiences online or with standardized patients.
-A telepresence robot allows instructors to remote into the simulation experience or classroom.

 Framework